PratikUpadhyay2408/EmotionPred/README.md

 ## Benefits

 - Improved decision-making with real-time insights and predictive analytics.
-- Proactive issue identification through immediate user alerts on the Grafana dashboard.
+- Proactive issue identification through immediate prediction on the Grafana dashboard.
 - Enhanced user experience with an informative dashboard displaying live updates, important features, and synchronized sensor signals.
-Certainly!
-Here's a "How to Run" section for your GitHub repository:

 ---